You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 The NICE Clinical Knowledge Summary on insomnia recommends starting with a GP evaluation, who can assess causes and refer for further support if needed (Midlands and Lancashire CSU – NICE CKS: Insomnia).

-Depending on the situation, people may be referred to a sleep specialist, a mental health professional for cognitive behavioural therapy, or an ADHD clinician to review current treatment plans.
+Depending on the situation, people may be referred to a sleep specialist, a mental health professional for cognitive behavioural therapy or an ADHD clinician to review current treatment plans.

 Many NHS services now integrate sleep reviews into ADHD care pathways, recognising how closely poor rest and focus difficulties are linked.
 Reaching out for guidance is a positive, proactive step toward better rest and improved daily wellbeing.